Hanna's War

-Hanna's War is a 1988 film co-written and directed by Menahem Golan.
+Hanna's War is a 1988 war film co-written and directed by Menahem Golan.
 The film is based on The Diaries of Hanna Senesh and the biographical novel A Great Wind Cometh by Yoel Palgi.
 It is a biopic detailing the true story of Hannah Szenes.

 Plot

 Hannah Senesh was a Hungarian schoolgirl with poetic aspirations.
-In the face of rising anti-Semitic tensions in Budapest, Hanna leaves her mother Katalin (Ellen Burstyn) and family behind to work on a kibbutz in then Palestine.
-There she is recruited by the British Air Force (RAF) for a dangerous mission: The RAF will train volunteers and parachute them over their native lands if they agree to help downed fliers escape from enemy territory.
+In the face of rising anti-Semitic tensions in Budapest, Hanna leaves her mother Katalin and family behind to work on a kibbutz in British Mandated Palestine.
+There she is recruited by the Royal Air Force (RAF) for a dangerous mission: The RAF will train volunteers and parachute them over their native lands if they agree to help downed fliers escape from enemy territory.
 Realising it could be a suicide mission, Hanna accepts the assignment because she feels her family, still alive in Budapest, may soon be taken to the death camps by the Nazis.
 During her mission, Hanna is captured by the Nazis and ultimately undergoes a long, torturous interrogation process overseen by Captain Thomas Rosza.
-Her courage and indomitable will in the face of torture, fear and death will make her an inspiration to the allies and the world.
+Her courage and indomitable will in the face of torture, fear and death will make her an inspiration to the Allies and the world.